 Speech and language therapist (SLT)

-A speech and language therapist (SLT) can help to improve your speech and swallowing problems.
+A speech and language therapist (SLT) can help improve your speech and swallowing problems.
 They can also teach you a number of techniques to make the most of your speech function by making your voice as clear as possible.

-Your SLT may also be able to teach you exercises to help stimulate the nerves that are used to trigger your swallowing reflex and strengthen the muscles that are used during swallowing.
+For example, they should be able to teach you exercises to help stimulate the nerves that are used to trigger your swallowing reflex and strengthen the muscles that are used during swallowing.

 As the symptoms of your dysphagia become more severe, you will require additional treatment to compensate for your swallowing difficulties.